 I know this is probably counterintuitive, but actually yes.
 It really is.
 Here’s why: a *ton* of elopements and weddings have been postponed due to the coronavirus.
 So a lot of dates in late 2020 and all of 2021 that otherwise would be wide open, are actually filling up crazy fast.

-It’s hard to dispense with all of this information and not feel like a killjoy.
+It’s hard to look at the current state of things and not feel discouraged.
 I am all about going after the thing you want with focus and intention and having your wedding day be your best day ever.
 I am *also* about recreating responsibly and being armed with as much information as possible.
-I 100% believe you can still dream up and have this amazing elopement experience with all the information to do just that.
+And I 100% believe you can dream up and have this amazing elopement experience.
 Before the pandemic my stance was your wedding day should be your ultimate best day ever, your absolute peak existence.
 That you need to go after the thing you want and that you deserve to do the things that make your heart sing.

 Stay safe friends.
 I can’t wait to adventure with you.